 Another study published in Planta Medica concludes that A. absinthium oil inhibits the growth of Candida albicans.
 This is the the most common type of yeast infection found in the mouth, intestinal tract and vagina, and it may affect skin and other mucous membranes.

-6. Treats SIBO
+6. Can Help With SIBO

 Many people turn to natural and alternative treatments when it comes to problems with their gastrointestinal health, and for good reason.
 Studies show that herbal remedies like wormwood tea or capsules are as good or even better at fighting small intestinal bacterial overgrowth or SIBO symptoms.